-This geotechnical exploration consisted of drilling 13 borings within the footprint of the planned project.
-Six (6) borings were drilled in the footprints of the planned structures, five (5) borings were drilled in the planned pavement areas, and two (2) borings were drilled at the footprint of the new retaining wall.
-The borings were drilled to planned depths of 15, five (5), and ten (10) feet beneath existing site grade, respectively, or auger refusal, whichever occurred first.
-The boring locations can be seen on the Boring Location Plan which is included in Appendix A.
+This geotechnical exploration consisted of drilling eight (8) borings within the footprint of the planned structures and six (6) borings in the associated pavement areas.
+The structure and pavement borings had planned depths of 15 and five (5) feet beneath existing site grade, respectively.
+The borings were drilled to their planned depth or auger refusal, whichever occurred first.
+The boring locations can be seen on the Boring Location Plan which is included in Appendix A. Please note, Boring B5 could not be drilled at the time of this exploration.